stratusadv/dandy/docs/tutorials/07_workflow.md

 ## Map vs Workflow

-A `Map/LlmMap` is used to make decisions or navigate choices, while a `Workflow` can seem similar its a container to help make more complex single processes.
+A `Map/LlmMap` is used to make decisions or navigate choices, while a `Workflow` can seem similar, it is a container to help make more complex single processes.

 ## Creating a Workflow